 Fouling on UF membrane is mainly attributed to the interaction between pollutants (solutes) and the membrane surface (Shen et al., 2017).
-When the pollutants are brought to the membrane surface due to pressure gradient and permeation flow, the larger size of contaminants is retained.
-As the operating time increases, the concentration of pollutants on the membrane surface rapidly increases, which inhibits the solvent to the permeate side and attributes to flux decline (Ariono et al., 2018a).
+As the operating time increases, the concentration of pollutants on the membrane surface rapidly increases, which inhibits the solvent to the permeate side and attributes to flux decline (Ariono et al., 2018).
 It is known as the concentration polarization phenomenon (Scutariu et al., 2020).

-There are two types of fouling based on the fouling resistance to the cleaning method, namely reversible and irreversible fouling (Huang et al., 2021, Aryanti et al., 2015).
-Concentration polarization is categorized as reversible and can be easily cleaned by a simple method, such as flushing and backwash.
+The Concentration polarization is categorized as reversible and can be easily cleaned by a simple method, such as flushing and backwash.
 On the contrary, irreversible fouling remains in the membrane structure even after the cleaning process.
-The irreversible fouling could be induced by large pores in the membrane structure.
-The pollutants could easily enter the membrane pore and generate internal fouling.
-The irreversible fouling could be removed by chemical cleaning (Alresheedi et al., 2019).
-Pore blocking or cake/gel layer of fouling could have occurred rapidly on the membrane surface when the pollutant molecular size is larger than the membrane pore (Doan and Lai, 2021).
+The irreversible fouling could be induced by large pores in the membrane structure (Alresheedi et al., 2019).
+Pore blocking or cake/gel layer of fouling has rapidly occurred on the membrane surface when the pollutant molecular size is larger than the membrane pore (Doan and Lai, 2021).

-Hermia developed four empirical models to define fouling mechanisms in a constant pressure deadend filtration and then adapted to crossflow filtration (Vela et al., 2009, de Barros et al., 2003).
-Some researchers have revealed that Hermia's model can be used to predict the permeate flux decline at different experimental conditions (Salahi et al., 2010, Vela et al., 2008, Abbasi et al., 2011).
+Hermia developed four empirical models to define fouling mechanisms in a constant pressure dead-end filtration and then adapted to crossflow filtration (de Barros et al., 2003, Vela et al., 2009).
 There are 4 (four) types of fouling in the membrane structure, i.e., (a) cake layer formation, (b) standard/internal blocking, (c) intermediate blocking, and (d) complete blocking (Figure 1).
+The Hermia's model could be used to predict the dominant fouling occurred